 You use a different set of URLs to access Power Automate US Government environments, as shown in the following table.
 The table includes the commercial URLs too for contextual reference, in case they are more readily familiar to you.

-For those customers that implement network restrictions, please ensure access to the following domains are made available to your end-users’ access points:
+For those customers who implement network restrictions, ensure access to the following domains is made available to your end-users’ access points:

 Refer to the IP ranges for AzureCloud.usgovtexas and AzureCloud.usgovvirginia to enable access to Dataverse instances that users and administrators may create within your Tenant.

 GCC High Customers: